elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> XMLHttpRequest changes between states as it progresses include unsent (0), opened (1), headers_received (2), loading (3), and done (4).
 A numeric value marks each.
 Unsent refers to the XMLHttpRequest client creation, but the open() method hasn't gotten called yet.
-Opened is when the open() method gets invoked.
+Opened is when the open() method invokes.
 During this state, the request headers are set using the setRequestHeader() method, and the send() method is called, which initiates the fetch.
-The headers_received state refers to the send() method, and the response headers get received.
-The loading state refers to the response body getting received.
-The final state gets done, defining that the data transfer has gotten completed or something went wrong during the transfer (e.g., infinite redirects).
+The headers_received state refers to the send() method, and the response headers fully transmit.
+The loading state refers to the response body being received.
+The final state completes, defining that the data transfer has gotten completed or something went wrong during the transfer (e.g., infinite redirects).
 The current state is accessible as xhr.readyState.
 An XMLHttpRequest object travels them in the order 0 → 1 → 2 → 3 → … → 3 → 4.
 State 3 repeats every time a data packet is received over the network.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong> Tracking readystatechange event<br /><br />